Andrew-Chen-Wang/SPA-with-httponly-sessions/README.md

 The only thing that matters is that in your production environment, when XSS happens, your session cookies are safe.

+If you have a JS and Django repository, then you need two GitHub actions: deploy static files to your CDN at GitHub pages and another for deploying the files that were in your urls.py (i.e. the HTML file and the other build files that aren't in that subdirectory) to your Django repository.

 More details are in [Issue #3](https://github.com/Andrew-Chen-Wang/SPA-with-httponly-sessions/issues/3).

 ---